Carl Friedrich Philipp von Martius: Life

 In 2012, botanists Harley & J.F.B.Pastore named a genus of flowering plants from Brazil and Peru, belonging to the family Lamiaceae as Martianthus in his honour.

+His birthday, Apr 17, is International Palm Day, an observance by the International Palm Society to raise awareness of the conservation plight of palms.

 Herbarium Martii

 As well as a huge collection of flora specimens owned by Martius prior to his departure to South America, he returned with another 12,000 specimens which together formed the Herbarium Martii.
 At the time of his death the collection had been further expanded and comprised 300,000 specimens representing 65,000 species from around the world, and was one of the largest private herbaria assembled.

+The Belgian government acquired the private collection in 1870 which formed the basis of the then newly established Jardin botanique de l'Etat.
+The collection is now held as part of the National Botanic Garden of Belgium.

+The collection made by Martius himself between 1817 and 1820 in Brazil with moremost at 25,000–30,000 specimens representing 7,300 species as well as some later collections was given to the Bavarian Academy of Sciences and Humanities and integrated as part of the herbarium of the now Botanische Staatssammlung München already during his life time.

+The Martius Project is an effort by the Botanic Garden Meise to digitize the entire collection.

+Other herbaria also hold specimens collected by von Martius, including at the New York Botanical Gardens, the Kew Herbarium and National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria.

 Between 1837 and 1841 Martius published an exsiccata-like series with the title Herbarium florae Brasiliensis.
 Plantae Brasilienses exsiccatae, quas denominatas, partim diagnosi aut observationibus instructas botanophilis offert Dr. C. Fr.
 Ph. de Martius.

-The Belgian government acquired the collection in 1870 which formed the basis of the then newly established Jardin botanique de l'Etat.
-The collection is now held as part of the National Botanic Garden of Belgium.

-The Martius Project is an effort by the Botanic Garden to digitize the entire collection.
+This series is distributed with several sets and found in several herbaria.